Paullllllllllllllllll/ChronoMiner/README.md

 - `presence_penalty`: Penalizes repeated topics (-2.0 to 2.0)

 Capability Guarding: ChronoMiner automatically detects model capabilities and filters unsupported parameters.
 For example, reasoning models (o3, o4-mini, GPT-5) do not support temperature or top_p, so these parameters are automatically excluded from API requests.

+Cross-Provider Reasoning: The `reasoning.effort` parameter works across all providers with automatic translation.
+For OpenAI models, it maps directly to `reasoning_effort`.
+For Anthropic Claude models accessed via OpenRouter, it translates to extended thinking budget tokens.
+For Google Gemini thinking models, it configures the thinking level.
+For DeepSeek R1 models, it enables or disables reasoning based on effort level.

 ### 3. Chunking Configuration (`chunking_config.yaml`)